CNES/S1Tiling/docs/dataflow-main.rst

 calibrated Sentinel-1 image can be orthorectified onto different Sentinel-2 tiles.

-This means it could be interresting to cache these intermediary products as files.
+This means it could be interesting to cache these intermediary products as files.
 Yet, this is not the default behaviour.
-Indeed at this time, S1-Tiling cannot know when an "OrthoReady" file is no longer required, nor organize the processing of S1 images to help deleting those temporary files as soon as possible.
+Indeed, at this time S1-Tiling cannot know when an "OrthoReady" file is no longer required, nor organize the processing of S1 images to help to delete those temporary files as soon as possible.
 In other words, it's up to you to clean these temporary files, and to make sure to not request too many S2 tiles on long time ranges.